JibbsMamogkat/wave-energy-mlp/README.md

 * ✅ Generalization test on Sydney 49-buoy data
 * ✅ Sample layout simulation for Philippine use case
 * ✅ Predicted vs Actual plots for all model runs
+* ✅ Extension: 100-buoy model training and evaluation on Perth and Sydney data

 ---